owenl131/elm-portal/README.md

 ## Run Backend

-Testing backend is a simple python flask server, running on `localhost:5000`.
+~~Testing backend is a simple python flask server, running on `localhost:5000`.~~ Testing backend is now a PHP server running Slim Framework, which connects to a MongoDB instance (credentials separate from codebase).

 ```
-py backend/server.py
+cd backend
+php -S localhost:8001
 ```

 ## Run frontend